 When they heard this, they left one by one, starting with the older men.
 Only He was left, with the woman in the center.John 8:9(HCSB)

-Should she be stoned or should she be set free? was the question designed to entrap the Lord.
-If He were to condemn her He would have upheld the Law of Moses, but He would have been discredited as the Messiah of Israel and Saviour of the world - Who had come to seek and to save that which was lost.
+"Should she be stoned or should she be set free?" was the question designed to entrap the Lord.
+If He were to condemn her, He would have upheld the Law of Moses, but He would have been discredited as the Messiah of Israel and Saviour of the world Who had come to seek and to save that which was lost.
 Were He to ignore her sin and recommend her release, Jesus would have proven Himself to be a lawbreaker, with contempt for the Torah and a disregard for the Law of God.

-Jesus silently permitted the ranting allegation of the many accusational voices to continue spewing out their judgemental criticism on this woman, as they pointed accusingly at a sinner who most certainly deserved to have the punishment of God poured out upon her - for all have sinned and all fall short of the perfect standard of a holy God.
-But God is the One Who searches the heart and as the clamour, confusion and criticism increased, the very finger of God, which inscribed the Law on tablets of stone so many years before, was once again used to begin writing words on the dusty ground.
+Jesus silently permitted the ranting allegation of the many accusational voices to continue spewing out their judgemental criticism on this woman, as they pointed accusingly at a sinner who most certainly deserved to have the punishment of God poured out upon her: For all have sinned, and all fall short of the perfect standard of a holy God.
+But God is the One Who searches the heart and as the clamour, confusion, and criticism increased, the very finger of God which inscribed the Law on tablets of stone so many years before, was once again used to begin writing words on the dusty ground.

 We don't know what Christ wrote in the sand that day, but the consciences of every proud Pharisee and each scheming Scribe was cut to the quick when Jesus spoke with commanding authority: "Let him who is without sin among you, throw the first stone."
 And convicted and confused by their own conscience "they left, one by one, starting with the older men, leaving Jesus alone with the woman."